fmher/project-2/README.md

 - Be able to add pokemons from all the way up to pokemon sword and shield
 - create page where you can view all pokemon in order
 - Be able to favorite & unfavorite pokemon
-- Add up to 6 pokemon to your personal/home page
+- Add pokemon to your personal/home page

 ## stretch goals